Notice

 - threatened with demolition

-This list is not exhaustive and other criteria may sometimes be considered when assessing a building for inclusion in the Register.
+This list is not exhaustive and other criteria may sometimes be considered when assessing a building for inclusion on the BARR.

 Back to Top